stuartzong/beardetector/README.md

-# igvReader: classify a IGV screenshot to be positive or negative for a variant
+# igvReader: classify mutations as real or false positive
 ## Description
 this is a CNN model to automatically review gene mutation variants.
 It is pretty much still a work in progress since I did not get a chance to generate enough training images to get the model fully trained.
 However, all the components needed to train the model have been developed.
 The model trained with just a few thousand images have an accuracy > 98% for test data set.
 This demonstrate the model can be very useful when it is fully trained with enough edge cases.